Conjunctions are words that connect sentences or parts of sentences into one sentence.

 I cannot go to Misha’s house unless she invites (does not invite) me.

-Though he is a trust-worthy person but (yet) nobody trusts him.
+Though he is a trust-worthy person, (yet) nobody trusts him.

 Suraj worked tirelessly as long as (until) it grew dark.